rspears74/ToastNotifications/README.md

 Using LifetimeSupervisor option you can specify when notifications will disappear.

-There are two built-in position providers
+There are two built-in lifetime supervisors:
  * CountBasedLifetimeSupervisor - notifications will disappear only when number of notifications on screen will be equal to MaximumNotificationCount
  * TimeAndCountBasedLifetimeSupervisor - notifications will disappear when the number of notifications on screen will be more than MaximumNotificationCount or the notification will be on screen longer than specified amount of time